ARCHITECT & DESIGN ALL-STARS SHINE AT THE MODERN HONOLULU

 ADDICTION — originally opened as “Crazybox” under the watchful eye of nightlife impresario Ian Schrager — is a cement cave-like nightclub meant to evoke an underground NYC club.
 The minimalist design includes a suspended light sculpture features over 40,000 reclaimed, antique light bulbs, and silver leather banquettes specially designed by the Yabu Pushelberg team.
 The lighting and sound system was crafted by Clair Brothers, the concert tour specialists who designed Michael Jackson’s final concert in London.

 The Yabu Pushelberg team was able to stretch their legs a bit in finishing the 1,500 square foot custom-furnished Penthouse, with its expansive 1,400 square foot wraparound landscaped terrace, essentially crafting Honolulu’s most desirable luxury apartment.
-Original artwork (more Herbie Fletcher in here) and its own private dining room, kitchen, entertainment center, library and bedroom with sweeping views of the Pacific, the teak sliding windows have kept the biggest music and silver screen stars, as well as a handful if international dignitaries and royalty private.
+Original artwork (more Herbie Fletcher in here) and its own private dining room, kitchen, entertainment center, library and bedroom with sweeping views of the Pacific, the teak sliding windows have kept the biggest music and silver screen stars, as well as a handful of international dignitaries and royalty private.

 The 2nd floor Sun Suite is a 1,300 square foot outdoor landscaped terrace ideal for hosting private parties and smaller functions while maintaining the relaxed atmosphere of entertaining in your own home.
-It shares a floor with the hotel’s spa, which utilizes the tranquil Sunset Pool and Beach for relaxation moments pre and post treatment.
+It shares a floor with the hotel’s spa, which utilizes the tranquil Sunset Pool and Beach for relaxation moments pre and post-treatment.
 The spa’s manicure/pedicure stations (with balconies) are a buzz in the late afternoons as guests freshen up their look prior to a night on the town.
-Stone sinks, natural materials and a neutral palate throughout the spa create an elemental and restorative environment.
+Stone sinks, natural materials and a neutral palette throughout the spa create an elemental and restorative environment.